hturkoz/smstools3-for-espocrm/README.md

  - ..

 # requirements
- - a linux with [smstools3](http://smstools3.kekekasvi.com) installed and working
+ - [SMS Server Tools 3](http://smstools3.kekekasvi.com) is a SMS Gateway software which can send and receive short messages through GSM modems and mobile phones.

 # license
  - [see EspoCRM licence](https://github.com/espocrm/espocrm)